 - Include relevant and easy-to-find disclaimers when testimonials and endorsements imply that results are typical

-- Provide users with accurate information about the risks associated with their offering.
-For example, if a site promotes health care products, any side effects and risks associated with the product should be clearly disclosed
+- Provide users with accurate information about the risks associated with their product.
+For example, if a site promotes healthcare products, any side effects and risks associated with the product should be clearly disclosed

 - Promote acceptable business models

 - Make it clear to users what your business does and how it works

 - Make sure that your sites display any relevant disclaimers or announcements that may be required by local law.
 For example, certain types of financial service providers may need to include specific text per governmental regulations